Bangkok, Thailand and Kuala Lumpur, Malaysia

 The 24-hour countdown in the city started ticking upon touchdown.
 No luggage drop-off, it was direct to the food trail from Suvarnabhumi Airport via the efficient Skytrain.
 On the strength of Jo’s online research, we headed to Phetchaburi Soi 5 (soi being side street in Thai), home to the best pad thai in town.
 The narrow street was practically a line of holes-in-the-wall.
 Funny how I’d never be caught dead dining in such a neighborhood in Manila only to get my qualms out of the window in a foreign, yet similar, city.

 Jo could not find the restaurant she wanted to try.
 We settled for another that had photos of pad thai displayed at the door.
-I went vegetarian for at least one meal and ordered the traditional version – no meat, just a lot of that stir-friend rice noodles seasoned with lime and lemongrass.
+I went vegetarian and ordered the traditional version – no meat, just a lot of that stir-friend rice noodles seasoned with lime and lemongrass.
 Jo had the fancier omelette variety.
 We washed the spicy aftertaste and summer humidity down with a tall cup of milk tea from a roadside counter.
 The names of both establishments had no recall as their signage was only written in Thai script.

 Just my luck.
 We landed on a Sunday.
 Jo could not pass up swinging by Chatuchak Weekend Market.
 What was a shopping-challenged guy to do?
 Thank goodness to Brio Bistro & Bar, a refreshing oasis in the thick of the action.
 Dehumidifier, check!
 90s music, check!
+Fruit shake, check!

 The chill-out bar became my comfort zone as Jo scoured the dense market for cheap finds.
 The young owner let me hang out for a couple of hours, stretching my fruit freeze grande.
 Brio was a haven for a guy friend with zero interest in shopping, all the more for shopping widowers.